My Main Page with Links to My Other

 decision making power.
 When constituents complain to their local representative

-about the evil bureaucrat, the congressperson uses his power to intervene.
+about the bureaucrat, the congressperson uses his power to intervene.
 The congressperson looks like a hero when, in

 fact, the representative creates and enforces rules.
 The bureaucrat is a